makyo/writing/work/the-fool/the-fool.md

 "It feels impenetrable to me."

 She laughs and shakes her head.
 "It's not a book.
 You're not writing a report on it.
-You're picking up on meanings, but don't have to do it right away or all the time."
-Still grinning, guides my gaze back down to the card, "Just tell me what you see."
+You're picking up on meanings, but don't have to do it right away or all the time.
+Or at all, for that matter."
+Still grinning, guides my gaze back down to the card with her own, porcupine and puma looming over the table.
+"Just tell me what you see."

 Abashed, I return her smile as best I can.
 "Alright.
 It's a...well, I want to say a woman and a child being ferried across a lake or something, but the boat they're in has six swords in it.
 They're upright, like they've been stabbed through the bottom of the boat."